TritonDataCenter/manta-nfs/README.md

     addresses.
 The `exports` section can also be used to restrict access to the specified portions of the Manta filesystem.

-  * The `nfs` section can be used set the `uid` and `gid` values for 'nobody'.
-    This is useful if NFS clients are running a different OS which uses different values for 'nobody' as compared to the server (e.g. Darwin vs.
+  * The `nfs` section can be used to set the `uid` and `gid` values for 'nobody'.
+This is useful if NFS clients are running a different OS, which uses different values for 'nobody', as compared to the server (e.g. Darwin vs.  Linux).
-    Linux).
 Over NFS all files will appear to be owned by 'nobody' since there is no mechanism to map a Manta username to a local uid on the various clients, but within Manta all files continue to be owned by the user account.
 The `fd-cache` section can be used to configure the server's file descriptor cache, although this is normally not necessary.